 - About your business: There is a lot about your business that you would like to share with your audience (brand story, differentiators in the field, case studies, etc), why not put it all into one simple and easy to read Ebook?

 3) White papers

-White papers are similar to Ebooks as they are longer, in-depth collateral focused on a specific topic.
-Although white papers are more technical and rely heavily on research and data, they are useful during the consideration phase by offering a credible source of the company’s knowledge and leadership in the field.
+White papers are similar to Ebooks since they are longer and in-depth collateral, but white papers are often more technical and focus on complex topics.
+They are useful during the consideration phase by offering a credible source of the company’s knowledge and position in the field.

 4) Landing pages

 A landing page is a standalone page separated from the website’s navigation and is designed with a sole purpose or goal that revolves around the call to action (CTA).
 Landing pages are often used in campaigns because you can create multiple pages for different touchpoints with the exact information you want.

 Benefits of landing pages: